• Home

 Even if property is distributed upon death without probate or satisfaction of the decedent’s debts, the property distributed remains liable for the debts of the decedent for some period of time under state law.

-Either way, when debts survive the debtor, the heirs either inherit a much diminished estate, or a ticking time bomb in the form of assets that are exposed to claims of Mom’s creditors.
+Either way, when debts survive the debtor, the heirs either inherit a much diminished estate, or a ticking time bomb in the form of assets that are exposed for a time to claims of Mom’s creditors.

 Creditors play a waiting game